70mai M310 Specs

 70mai M310 Review

-Ler’s have a look at how it works, what features it comes with, and of course, if the video footage it records is any good.
+Let’s have a look at how it works, what features it comes with, and of course, if the video footage it records is any good.

 Design

-Next to the power cable connector there’s a slot for the SD card, which can be up to 256 GB in size.
-Make sure to use a high endurance SD card since it will be recording constantly while you’re driving.
+On the right hand side, there’s a power connector (USB-C), and a slot for the SD card.
+The SD card can be up to 256 GB in size.
+(Always use a high endurance SD card in dash cams – here’s why).

 Video Quality